ido/macosx-bash-92-shellshock-patched/README.md

 Don't trust me?
 ===============

-If you want to do it yourself/not from this Git repository:
+If you want to do it yourself/not from this Git repository, you could wait for Apple to release a software update, or:

 1. Download the Mac OS X bash source from Apple here: